 Composed for Carla Rees (Kingma system alto flute), with support from the Britten-Pears Foundation and first performed at The Forge, London in May 2016.
 Like my other recent works.
 A walk I do is a composed work that combines instrumental performance with live audio and text processing.
 In this case I asked Carla to send me an informal description of a favourite walk, which I used as found material.
 As in another similar piece, Paul’s walk, originally written for clarinetist Paul Roe, the text itself is not so important as the fact that in describing, a person conveys their relationship to place, and the way we all relate to our environment through personal memory and experiences.

-Download the app (contains score and info) and important installation notes [only runs on Mac – OSX 10.9 or higher, email if any probs] You need an audio interface and dual display/projection to perform the piece but can test it without these].
+Download the app (contains score and info) and important installation notes [only runs on Mac – OSX 10.9 ] You need an audio interface and dual display/projection to perform the piece but can test it without these].
 Have a look at the score.

 Here’s a screen movie (for audition/viewing purposes only)

 A walk I do was made in Openframeworks (visuals) and puredata (audio) although the final software interface is packaged as a standalone mac osx app.
 Although written for specific performers initially, all my recent works are designed to be adaptable to other instrumentations and performable with software that requires minimal technical knowledge.
 Get in touch if you’re interested in discussing a version.